Imprimitive association schemes and elimination theory: Multivariate polynomial association schemes, direct products, and crested products

 By Theorem~\ref{thm:block_scheme_Ppoly}~\ref{item:block_scheme_Ppoly_ii}, these are precisely the lifts inside $\mathfrak{X}^{(1)}$ of primitive idempotents $\bm{\alpha}\in \mathcal{J}_1/\mathcal{C}_1^\ast$ of the block scheme with respect to $\mathcal{C}_1$.
 Bailey--Cameron~\cite{baileycameron2005} showed that, under the notation above, the primitive idempotents of the crested product $\mathfrak{X}$ are

 Thus the primitive idempotents of the crested product are naturally indexed by \eqref{eq:crested_domain_multivar_Q}.
-In the proof of Proposition~\ref{prop:crested_multivar}, if we replace adjacency matrices with primitive idempotents, ordinary matrix products with Hadamard products, and Lemma~\ref{lem:p_support} with Lemma~\ref{lem:q_support}, the dominance conditions of Proposition~\ref{prop:Q-TFAE} follow in the same way.
-Therefore we obtain the following. \begin{prop} Under the assumptions above, the crested product of $\mathfrak{X}^{(1)}$ and $\mathfrak{X}^{(2)}$ with respect to $(\mathcal{C}_1,\mathcal{C}_2)$ is an $(\ell_1^\ast+\ell_2^\ast)$-variate $Q$-polynomial association scheme on \eqref{eq:crested_domain_multivar_Q}, and its monomial order is $\le_{\mathrm{cr}}^\ast$ defined by \eqref{eq:product_order_crested_Q}. \end{prop}
+In the proof of Theorem~\ref{thm:crested_multivar}, if we replace adjacency matrices with primitive idempotents, ordinary matrix products with Hadamard products, and Lemma~\ref{lem:p_support} with Lemma~\ref{lem:q_support}, the dominance conditions of Proposition~\ref{prop:Q-TFAE} follow in the same way.
+Therefore we obtain the following. \begin{thm} Under the assumptions above, the crested product of $\mathfrak{X}^{(1)}$ and $\mathfrak{X}^{(2)}$ with respect to $(\mathcal{C}_1,\mathcal{C}_2)$ is an $(\ell_1^\ast+\ell_2^\ast)$-variate $Q$-polynomial association scheme on \eqref{eq:crested_domain_multivar_Q}, and its monomial order is $\le_{\mathrm{cr}}^\ast$ defined by \eqref{eq:product_order_crested_Q}. \end{thm}